theDataFixer/chat-cli/README.md

 ## Purpose

 This `chat-cli` is designed to provide a simple, fast, and free alternative for chatting with Groq-powered AI models directly in your terminal.
-Unlike other large language models (LLMs) such as OpenAI's GPT, Gemini, or Claude, this tool emphasizes speed and ease of use.
+Unlike other large language models (LLMs) such as OpenAI's GPT, Gemini, or Claude, this tool is completely free to use--you don't pay anything-- and prioritizes ease of use.

 The tool supports multiple models such as `mixtral`, `llama-70b`, and `llama-8b-instant` (default), and allows seamless interaction with these models via a command-line interface.